ANISH-SR/auth-fe-be/README.md

-Simple Authentication site whcih connects fe and be.
+Simple Authentication site which connects fe and be.
 (Week6)